hsynercn/nestjs-demo-movie-app/README.md

 Whole API is documented with Swagger.
 We can access the Swagger UI from the /api endpoint.
 For all API endpoints app has the documentation for payload schemas, and parameters.
 For further development we can consider adding the response schemas too.
 NestJS provides integration with the Swagger module, we can see the DTO classes on the Swagger UI.
 Still it requires minimal configuration with decorators to provide the full functionality.

 On the swagger interface all authenticated endpoints are marked with a lock icon.
 We can use /login endpoint to get token, we need that token to test other endpoints.

+### Production Deployment

+Currently Heroku does not provide a free database service.
+For demo purposes